 Our Residents have a history of addiction which has severely affected them, their families and the wider community.
 We enable these men to break this cycle of addiction, offending and homelessness, and provide the professional and life-changing support required to secure a new future.

-See the impact your gifts have made in 2020 in our Impact Report
+See the impact your gifts have made in 2022 Impact Report.

 The national average for remaining abstinent for one year is 30%; at Nehemiah 74% of Residents remain abstinent.
 Nearly 50% of released prisoners reoffend within 12 months and for London prisons this figure increases to 60%.
 At Nehemiah, as far as we know, only 5% of the men we have worked with in the last five years have reoffended.